knatnetwork/clickhouse-builder/README.md

 # Clickhouse Builder

-This is a image contains necessary dependencies for building Clickhouse, can be used for further building, the building `Dockerfile` should like this:
+This is the image contains necessary dependencies for building Clickhouse, can be used for further building, the building `Dockerfile` should like this:

 ```Dockefile
 FROM knatnetwork/clickhouse-builder:latest